Vimtoooo/Machine-Learning-Model-to-predict-MPG-Values/README.md

 - **Mean Squared Error (MSE)**;
 - **Mean Absolute Error (MAE) and Root Mean Squared Error (RMSE)**.

-In our merged DF, the training MSE for `linear regression` has prompted a slight smaller result compared to the `random forest regression`, with a difference of approximately ~
+In our merged DF, the training MSE for `linear regression` has prompted a slight smaller result compared to the `random forest regression`, with a difference of approximately ~0.3666.
+However, the test MSE for `random forest` has obtained a much larger difference, compared to the `linear regression` which holds a much precise result, with a wapping difference of ~2.596999.
+To condense the statistics, the Random forest regression generally yields a **lower Mean Squared Error (MSE) and better predictive performance** than linear regression!

 ##### Metrics where a Larger Value is Better: